 Recently I wanted to sell my digital currency and withdraw the cash to use for Christmas.
 To do this you need to verify your bank account by sending them a payment – anyone reading this probably knows that process.
 The money you then send appears in your wallet after around 2-3 days.
 Technically then you should have verified the bank account is yours and should be able to withdraw.
 Sadly that is a big fat nope.

 A very quick search of the words “coinbase withdraw” on Twitter returns lots and lots of people who are now trying to withdraw their funds and as of the time of writing, it’s simply doesn’t work.
 If you are doing it on the app, you’ll be fed up of this;

 So – how do you get your money?
 Create an account on Bitpanda (click the word to use my referral link).
 Once done head straight to the verification section and complete the steps required to get as far as Verification Silver.
 I did this recently and was at Silver in a couple of hours.
 Also – enable Two Factor authentication as you’re going to be sending your digital currency here.

-Choose the Bank Transfer option, go through how much you wish to sell and then fill out your details – you’ll need your IBAN from your bank account (usually on statements) and make sure the name matches the name on your bank account.
+You’ll need your IBAN from your bank account (usually on statements) and make sure the name matches the name on your bank account.
 Go through the process and your digital currency will sell, with the funds being dispatched to your bank.
 I had to wait 3 business days but the money arrived this morning.

 You may lose (or gain) slightly during this process as the price of crypto changes constantly, however for many it’s better than waiting weeks and months for your money.
 You just have to read the Trustpilot page for Coinbase to see many dissatisfied customers.